 Arvind Kejriwal to skip third ED summons in Delhi liquor policy case

-The Aam Aadmi Party has alleged that the Enforcement Directorate wants to arrest the chief minister and stop him from campaigning during the Lok Sabha polls.
+The Aam Aadmi Party has alleged that the Enforcement Directorate wants to arrest the chief minister and stop him from campaigning for the Lok Sabha polls.

 Delhi Chief Minister Arvind Kejriwal will on Wednesday again skip summons by the Enforcement Directorate in connection with the liquor policy case, reported ANI.